cs4241-20a/a3-persistence/README.md

         - A / Left Arrow = Left
         - S / Down Arrow = Reverse/Brake
         - D / Right Arrow = Right
+    - The track and vehicle tires (which were too high-poly before) were created by me in Blender.

 *Some Notes*
 - Every user can see all other users results, but to prove I can filter the results by user I have made the text **bold**